 Extract of the Annual Return

-The extract of Annual Return in Form MGT -9 for the Financial Year 2016-17 has beenenclosed with this report as Annexure III.
+The extract of Annual Return in Form MGT -9 for the Financial Year2017-18 has been enclosed with this report as Annexure III.

 Meetings of the Board of Directors

 The Board of Directors met five times during the year 2017-18 i.e. on29th May 2017 22nd August 2017 14th September 2017 14th December 2017 and 2nd February2018.
 For further details please refer Report on Corporate Governance of this AnnualReport.

 a) in the preparation of the annual accounts for the year ended March31 2018 the applicable accounting standards have been followed along with properexplanation relating to material departures.;